Mistralys/application-localization/README.md

     '/path/to/javascript/includes/' // Where the clientside files should be stored (Optional) );
 ```

 If no path is specified for the clientside includes, they will be disabled.

 ### 4) Select the target locale

-Note: How to store the selected locale is entirely up to your application logic.

 The locale is english by default, and you can switch the locale anytime using this: